karayabin/universe-snapshot/universe/Ling/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/MainNavWidget.md

 - [MainNavWidget::prepare](https://github.com/lingtalfi/Light_Kit_BootstrapWidgetLibrary/blob/master/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/MainNavWidget/prepare.md) &ndash; Prepares the widget according to the given widget configuration.
 - PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
 - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
+- PicassoWidget::setCopilot &ndash; Sets the copilot.
 - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).
-- PicassoWidget::getAttributesHtml &ndash; Returns the string of html attributes defined in the widget attributes (attr property in the widget configuration array).
+- PicassoWidget::getAttributesHtml &ndash; Returns the string of html attributes defined in the widget attributes (attr property in the [widget configuration array](https://github.com/lingtalfi/Kit_PicassoWidget#the-picasso-widget-array)).
 - PicassoWidget::getCssClass &ndash;
 - PicassoWidget::registerLibrary &ndash; Registers an (external) library that this widget uses.
 - ZephyrTemplateEngine::render &ndash; Parses the template identified by $resourceId and returns the interpreted template (the template with the variables injected in it).